arnetheduck/nlvm/README.md

 `c-to-IR` step can be avoided.

-The practical effect of generating a single object file is similar to `gcc -fwhole-program -flto` - it is expensive in terms of memory, but results in slightly smaller and faster binaries.
+The practical effect of generating a single object file is similar to `clang -fwhole-program -flto` - it is a bit more expensive in terms of memory, but results in slightly smaller and faster binaries.
 Notably, the `IR-to-machine-code` step, including any optimizations, is repeated in full for each recompile.

-## Common issues
+## Porting guide

 ### dynlib